What You Need to Know about Overdrafts and Overdraft Fees

 We pay overdrafts at our discretion, which means we

-If we do not authorize and pay for an overdraft, your transaction will be declined.
+and pay an overdraft, your transaction will be declined.

 charged if First Montana Bank pays my overdraft?

 Under our standard overdraft practices:

 We will charge you a fee of up to

 can charge you for overdrawing your account.

 Montana Bank to authorize and pay overdrafts on my ATM and everyday debit

-If you also want us to authorize and pay overdrafts on ATM and everyday debit
+If you want us to authorize and pay overdrafts on ATM and everyday debit